sky-lounge/docs/content/developer-view/_index.md

 SkyLounge parameters extend the GitHub Actions syntax to enable configuration of composable `skylounge-job`s and `skylounge-step`s.

-Parameters are used in workflow templates, or `skylounge-job` or `skylounge-step` definitions by surrounding a parameter name with double quote parenthesis: `((...))`.
+Parameters are used in workflow templates or `skylounge-job` definitions by surrounding a parameter name with double quote parenthesis: `((...))`.
 Parameter values are configured in the `skylounge.yml` file in your repository.
 For this reason, **do not use parameters to configure sensitive information**.
 Sensitive information should be stored using [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow) or another secure mechanism.

-The `skylounge.yml` file supports configuring parameters at the `skylounge-step`, `skylounge-job`, workflow, and blueprint level.
-The most specific value takes precedence (step over job over workflow over blueprint). **[KPE: is this correct?
+The `skylounge.yml` file supports configuring parameters at the `skylounge-job`, workflow, and blueprint (global) level.
+The most specific value takes precedence (job over workflow over blueprint). **[KPE: is this correct?
 Parameters cannot be set at the step level in the skylounge.yml file.]**

 Parameters that start with an underscore (`_`) are optional and can be omitted.
 For example, `((_optional_parameter))` can be omitted.